 - Many local postal/shipping businesses will take bubble wrap for reuse.

-- For more ideas on what to do with your bubble wrap, check with the Metro Recycling Information Center or click on this link.
+- For more ideas on what to do with your bubble wrap, check with the Metro Recycling Information Center.

 A: Yes, plastic bags can be recycled on and off campus (in Multnomah county).
 If you live or work on campus, bundle your plastic bags together and put them in the comingle bin.
 If you live off campus, the best way to recycle plastic bags is to bring them to stores and supermarkets that have plastic bag collection containers.
 Safeway, Albertsons, Target, Whole Foods, and many other retailers have collection bins specifically for this purpose.
 You can find a store location near you by simply using this link: plasticbagrecycling.org.
 Of course, it is always better to reduce the amount of plastic you consume, so next time when you are out shopping, try bringing your own reusable bag.